-Crofelemer is currently being evaluated for the prophylaxis of CTD in adult patients receiving targeted therapy.
-As announced in October 2020, Napo has initiated its pivotal Phase 3 clinical trial of crofelemer (Mytesi) for prophylaxis of diarrhea in adult cancer patients receiving targeted therapy (OnTarget study).
+Crofelemer is currently being evaluated for the prophylaxis of CTD in adult solid tumor patients receiving targeted therapy with or without standard chemotherapy.
 A significant proportion of patients undergoing cancer therapy experience diarrhea.
-Novel targeted cancer therapy agents, such as epidermal growth factor receptor antibodies and tyrosine kinase inhibitors, with or without cycle chemotherapy agents, may activate intestinal chloride secretory pathways leading to increased chloride secretion into the gut lumen, coupled with significant loss of water that would result in secretory diarrhea.
+Novel targeted cancer therapy agents, such as epidermal growth factor receptor and tyrosine kinase inhibitors, may activate intestinal chloride secretory pathways leading to increased chloride secretion into the gut lumen, coupled with significant loss of water that would result in secretory diarrhea.

-According to data appearing in "Treatment Guidelines for CID" (chemotherapy induced diarrhea) in the April 2004 issue of Gastroenterology and Endoscopy News, diarrhea is the most common adverse event reported in chemotherapy patients.
-Approved third-party supportive care products for chemotherapy induced nausea and vomiting ("CINV") include Sustol, Aloxi, Akynzeo and Sancuso.
-According to a report published by Allied Market Research, the global CINV market was valued at \$1.66 billion in 2015 and is estimated to reach \$2.66 billion by 2022.
+According to data appearing in "Treatment Guidelines for CID" (chemotherapy-induced diarrhea) in the April 2004 issue of Gastroenterology and Endoscopy News, diarrhea is the most common adverse event reported in chemotherapy patients.
+Approved third-party supportive care products for chemotherapy-induced nausea and vomiting ("CINV") include Sustol, Aloxi, Akynzeo and Sancuso.
+According to a market research report by iHealthcareAnalyst, Inc., the global market for CINV drugs is estimated to reach a value of \$3.9 billion by 2029.